floooh/floooh.github.io/_posts/2025-12-01-sokol-vulkan-backend-1.md

-IMHO this is much better than any automatic lifetime management system, because it avoids any confusion about reference counts (e.g. questions like: when I call this function to get an object reference, will that bump the refcount or not?), but this means that a Vulkan backend needs to implement some sort of of garbage collection on its own.
+IMHO this is much better than any automatic lifetime management system, because it avoids any confusion about reference counts (e.g. questions like: when I call this function to get an object reference, will that bump the refcount or not?), but this means that a Vulkan backend needs to implement some sort of garbage collection on its own.

 Sokol-gfx uses a double-buffered delete-queue system for this.
 Each